atomcorp/throughthewireframe/README.md

 ## Thanks

-Thanks to [Tiffany Rayside](https://twitter.com/tmrdevelops), whos Codepen [Imperfect Buttons](https://codepen.io/tmrDevelops/pen/VeRvKX) this is just a copy and extension of.
-And Kanye West.
+Big thanks and props to [Tiffany Rayside](https://twitter.com/tmrdevelops), whose Codepen [Imperfect Buttons](https://codepen.io/tmrDevelops/pen/VeRvKX) this is just an extension of.
+And Kanye.

 ### Todo list

-* link to relevant css and js files in readme and index
-* Add better readme introduction
 * Clean up, and polish facebook page
 * Make better image placeholder
-* Rename css classes, use .wire, .wire--round, .wire--js, wire--cray
 * Add some (free) icons, search icon, or provide examples of using them